LoganRiddle/Inferno-Stress-Test/README.md

 #### Debian Based Systems Installtion:
 1. To install on Debian based systems, you must first clone the github repository using `git clone https://github.com/LoganRiddle/Inferno-Stress-Test`

+2. Change directory to the repository directory using `cd Inferno-Stress-Test`

-2. Using the `Install.sh` script, the executable will be install in the `/usr/bin/` directory.
+3. Using the `Install.sh` script, the executable will be install in the `/usr/bin/` directory.

-3. An uninstall script is provided which removes the executable from that location `Uninstall.sh`
+4. An uninstall script is provided which removes the executable from that location `Uninstall.sh`